 Kent County has a big challenge to overcome.
 More than 11,000 kids are reported abused or neglected every year.
 It’s a staggering number.
 It’s also highly preventable.
 When parents have access to the right resources, training, and tools, results follow.
 At Family Futures, we’re here to ensure brighter futures, one parent and one child at a time.
-Our mission is to shape a community that protects children from abuse and neglect.
+Through parent coaching, home visiting and parent education, we work our mission: to shape a community that protects children from abuse and neglect.

 Our New Name

 As a mission and data-driven organization, we help to shape a community that protects children from abuse and neglect.
-Rather than responding to problems with band-aid solutions, our legacy of impact is based on a preventative approach.
+Rather than responding to problems with band-aid solutions, our legacy of impact is based on a preventative approach based on instilling Protective Factors.
 And it’s working.

 Today, Family Futures provides a variety of innovative, family-centered programs and services.
 Combined with highly skilled and dedicated staff, we take a comprehensive approach to the prevention of child abuse and neglect.
 One that includes: